Hi-Angel/notes-backup/file-systems.md

 * Creating a RAID: `mkfs.btrfs -m raid5 -d raid5 /dev/sd{g,h,i,j,k,m,o,p,r,v}1 -f`.
 Then to start using it you have to run `mount` command on *any* of the devices, like this `mount -t btrfs /dev/sdg1 /tmp/btrfs-mnt`.
     You may well ask: but can BTRFS RAID provide a raw block device that can be later formatted as `ext4` or whatever.
 The answer is "No", however you can emulate it by creating a file of required size, and creating a loopback device over it.
 * Destroy the RAID: apparently, there's no dedicated command to it.
 After talking on IRC, the way to get rid of above RAID would be `wipefs -a /dev/sd{g,h,i,j,k,m,o,p,r,v}1`.
 I was told that btrfs rescan running might be needed, but as of kernel 5.6 I didn't need it, i.e. `btrfs fi show` didn't show the devices anymore.

+# MD RAID

+Example of creating a RAID (raid5 in this case): `mdadm --create --verbose /dev/md1 --level=5 --raid-devices=10 /dev/sd{g,h,i,j,k,m,o,p,r,v}1 --size=500G`.
+Note: since RAID does not know for sure where data resides, it will need to fill whole disks with parity data.
+Depending on disks this may take long time, the progress can be seen at `/proc/mdstat`.
+Along that time RAID will be slow.
+"Rebuilding" can be skipped with `--assume-clean`, but that will result in invalid data.
+For benchmarks that may not matter, in these cases option is there.

 ## Performance